obonaventure/cnp3/book/network/network.rst

    :align: center
    :scale: 70

-   IP and the reference modem
+   IP and the reference model

 .. there is a draft on expectations of lower layer